catherinemoresco/PDFProject/README.md

 ![Sample page](readme-assets/Biagioli_ScientificRevolution.pdf16.jpg)

-And the following graphs, which correspond to the sums of its rows and columns:
+And the following graphs, which correspond to the sums of its rows and columns.
+A sum will be zero is every pixel in the row is black, and it will be at it's maximum when every pixel in the row is white.

 ##### Rows
 ![](readme-assets/Rows.png)